 Travelers in King County use a system of interconnected roads that includes interstate highways, state highways, urban and rural arterials, local access roads, private roads and forest/logging roads.
 King County is responsible for all county-owned roads, bridges, and related infrastructure in the unincorporated areas of the county, and must meet the road-related transportation needs of a very large and geographically and demographically diverse service area.
 The county's many bridges are an integral part of the road system, as are other components such as sidewalks, shoulders and pathways, bike lanes, guardrails, stormwater drainage and water quality treatment facilities, traffic control equipment, and traffic cameras.
-Interstate highways, state highways, ((city roads,)) and private roads are not under county jurisdiction; rather, they are the responsibility of other government agencies or property owners.
+Interstate highways, state highways, city roads, and private roads are not under county jurisdiction; rather, they are the responsibility of other government agencies or property owners.

-The Strategic Plan for Road Services (((SPRS))) defines the vision and mission for the King County Department of Transportation's Road Services Division (((RSD))).
-The ((SPRS)) Strategic Plan for Road Services provides detailed direction for the response ((to two trends that have accelerated since the 2008 update to the Comprehensive Plan)) to the many complex challenges, including two trends that have had significant impacts on the county's road services.
-One is that annexations, consistent with the goals of the Growth Management Act, have reduced the urban unincorporated area and therefore the tax base that supports the unincorporated road system has shrunk significantly.
-By ((2016)) 2020, when the next major Comprehensive Plan update is developed, ((RSD)) Road Services Division's responsibilities will likely focus almost entirely on the ((rural)) Rural Area and Natural Resource Lands ((unincorporated area)).
+The Strategic Plan for Road Services (SPRS)-defines the vision and mission for the King County Department of Transportation's Road Services Division (RSD).
+The SPRSStrategic Plan for Road Services provides detailed direction for the response to two trends that have accelerated since the 2008 update to the Comprehensive Plan many complex challenges, including two trends that have had significant impacts on the county's road services.
+One is that annexations, consistent with the goals of the Growth Management Act, have reduced the urban unincorporated area.
+By 20162020, when the next major Comprehensive Plan update is developed, RSD\Road

+Services Division's responsibilities will likely focus almost entirely on the rural area and natural resource landsunincorporated area.
 A second trend is the decline in County road funding, described in greater detail in Section IV.
-The ((SPRS)) Strategic Plan for Road Services guides the ((RSD)) Road Services Division as it is faced with the consequences of a smaller service area and reduced funding and seeks to ((maintain, preserve, and improve, as funding permits, the unincorporated road and bridge system for the safe and efficient movement of people, goods, and services, and quickly respond to storms, floods, and other emergencies)) manage the unincorporated King County road system through focused investment of available resources to facilitate the movement of people, goods and services, and respond to emergencies.
+The SPRSStrategic Plan for Road Services guides the RSD-Road Services Division as it is faced with the consequences of a smaller service area and reduced funding and seeks to maintain, preserve, and improve, as funding permits, the unincorporated road and bridge system for the safe and efficient movement of people, goods, and services, and quickly respond to storms, floods, and other emergencies manage the unincorporated King County road system through focused investment of available resources to facilitate the movement of people, goods and services, and respond to emergencies.

-The county-owned unincorporated-area road system includes approximately (2011)) 2016 ((4))inventory):
+The county-owned unincorporated-area road system includes approximately (2011-2014 inventory):

-- ((1,534)) 1,469 miles of roadway;
+- 1,534-1,493 miles of roadway;

 - 181 bridges, including several jointly owned with cities;

-- ((102)) 78 traffic signals;
+- 102-82 traffic signals;

-- ((39,000)) 44,000 traffic control signs;
+- 39,000-14,442 traffic control signs;

-- ((72)) 50 traffic cameras; and
+- 7257 traffic cameras; and

-- ((110)) 114 miles of protective guardrail.
+- 110115.3 miles of protective guardrail.

 The users of the county road system may travel on foot or by car, public transit, truck, or bicycle, or even on horseback.
 They may live in an unincorporated area, in one of the county's 39 cities, or in another county.
 The unincorporated road system supports local trips close to home, commuter trips, the movement of freight and goods, and regional travel between jurisdictions.
 The system also provides access to outdoor recreational activities in King County, which has one of the largest concentrations of outdoor recreation enthusiasts in the state.
-Public service providers, such as police, fire, emergency medical responders, ((and)) Metro Transit, and school buses are also key users.
-In total, ((approximately)) over one million daily trips are taken on King County's unincorporated road network.
+Public service providers, such as police, fire, emergency medical responders, and-Metro Transit, and school buses are also key users.
+In total, approximately over one million daily trips are taken on King County's unincorporated road network.
 During this time of tight budgets, changing communities, annexations, and increasing traffic on aging roads and bridges, the county must manage facilities and services with exceptional care and efficiency.